Purpose of this Privacy and Security Notice

 Authorised users - information we receive from others

-- Your organisation, our Client: your organisation, our Client, may provide us with your name and contact information to facilitate the account creation process;
+- Your organisation, the Client: your organisation, the Client, may provide us with your name and contact information to facilitate the account creation process;

 Authorised users - information collected when you use our services